dnaram/uzop-heart-disease/README.md

 # Introduction to Data Science: Project

+#### I. Introduction
-#### II. a comprehensive overview on the use of machine learning models for predicting the heart disease
+#### II.
+A comprehensive overview on the use of machine learning models for predicting the heart disease
-#### III. explains the data overview, number of attributes and description of each attribute
+#### III.
+Explaining the data overview, number of attributes and description of each attribute
-#### IV. shows the data preprocessing steps applied in this study
+#### IV.
+Showing the data preprocessing steps applied in this study
-#### V., VI., VII. present the experiment design, implementation, and performances of the classifiers respectively
+#### V., VI., VII.
+Presenting the experiment design, implementation, and performances of the classifiers respectively
-#### VIII. the study has been concluded
+#### VIII.
+Study conclusion

 ## 2. MACHINE LEARNING CLASSIFIERS FOR HEART DISEASE PREDICTION
 - main idea behind this discussion is to put stress on how helpful machine learning approaches are to predict the heart disease using medical data